nesi/snakemake_workshop/README.md

 Be lazy, the machine does it better.

 Workflow languages automate your data analysis workflow .
 But this isn’t all, they ensure all your analysis logs are captured in an organised fashion, they explicitly outline the software (and exact software versions) used, the input and output files at each step.
-Lastly, when your data inevitably becomes big data, you can easily scale up from running your analysis on your laptop, to running your analysis on a high performance cluster (HPC) such as NeSi.
+Lastly, when your data inevitably becomes big data, you can easily scale up from running your analysis on your laptop, to running your analysis on a high performance cluster (HPC) such as [NeSi](https://www.nesi.org.nz/).

 In this workshop, we will work through an introduction to [Snakemake](https://snakemake.readthedocs.io/en/stable/), a workflow language with its basis in the popular programming language, [Python](https://www.python.org/).
 This Workshop is intended for anyone who has several steps in their data analysis workflow, particularly when many different software are involved.
 [Book here](https://vuw.libcal.com/event/5293465/).

-Sections:
+**Workshop sections:**

 - [01 - Introduction](./01_introduction.md)
 - [02 - Setup](./02_setup.md)